-1. Farm Tomita - The Holy Land of Lavender Fields
+1. Farm Tomita Flower Fields Japan - The Holy Land of Lavender Fields

 Farm Tomita revived the declining lavender cultivation in the Furano region and pioneered that established lavender tourism.
 Now it is a lavender holy land where people visit from around the world.

-To reach Farm Tomita it takes about 45 minutes by car from Asahikawa Airport, about 5 minutes from JR Furano Station, and about a 7 minute walk from JR Lavender Farm Station where only the special train Noroko is allowed to run.
+Farm Tomita is about a 45-minute drive from Asahikawa Airport, about 5 minutes from JR Furano Station, and about a 7 minute walk from JR Lavender Farm Station where only the special train Noroko is allowed to run.

 In the farm there are a variety of flower fields and many places worth viewing!